 WHAT IS PHYSIOLOGIC DENTISTRY?

-Physiologic Dentistry is a unique discipline performed by specially-trained dentists.
-It is an approach to treatment of specific signs and symptoms that we recognize are related to having pathologic occlusion, or a ‘bad bite.’
+Physiologic Based Dentistry (sometimes referred to as Neuromuscular Dentistry) is a unique discipline performed by specially-trained dentists.
+It’s an effective approach to treatment that identifies how symptoms of pain and headaches may be related to pathologic occlusion, or a ‘bad bite.’
+Most of these problems arise due to muscles being forced into a position that is not ideal for their proper function.

 WHAT IS AN OPTIMAL BITE AND HOW DO YOU ‘FIND’ IT?

-The optimal bite is the position of the jaw (in relation to the skull) that the surrounding muscles are most relaxed with.
-It is the goal of the neuromuscular dentist to find this position using equipment that provides nerve-mediated muscle relaxation and computerized feedback from the muscles.
-The doctor can then use the optimal bite to make a removable orthotic for pain therapy or actually rebuild the bite with porcelain restorations or orthodontic movement.
+The optimal bite is the position of the lower jaw in relation to the skull that allows the surrounding muscles to function optimally, decompress the jaw joint, and promote an unobstructed airway space.
+It’s our goal as physiologic based dentists to find the optimal bite position using cues from anatomy along with equipment that provides nerve-mediated muscle relaxation and computerized feedback from the muscles.
+The doctor can then use a record of the optimal bite to make removable appliances for pain therapy or bite correction using porcelain crowns and veneers.

 CAN A BAD BITE CAUSE HEADACHES & MIGRAINES?

 Yes.
-A majority of pain experienced in the head and neck region comes from the muscles.
-Muscles produce pain when they are not comfortable within the position they are forced to function.
-The pain comes from a buildup of lactic acid in the fatigued muscle or tension that the overworked muscle is placing on another structure.
-When the system is overloaded with too much tension from the muscle, and sometimes enhanced with certain stimuli, the migraine occurs.
+A majority of pain experienced in the head and neck region actually comes from muscles.
+These muscles produce pain when they are not able to comfortably perform their function in the restrictive jaw position which they are limited to.
+The pain comes from a buildup of lactic acid in the fatigued muscle or tension that the overworked muscle is placing on another structure, like a blood vessel or nerve.
+When the system is overloaded with too much tension and accompanied by certain stimuli, the migraine is initiated.

 HOW CAN NECK PAIN BE RELATED TO A BAD BITE?